liftoff-app/liftoff/README.md

    ```sh
    flutter config --enable-linux-desktop
    ```
-3. Build: `flutter build linux`
+3. Build: `flutter build linux --target lib/main_prod.dart --release`

-The executable will be in `build/linux/release/bundle/lemmur` (be aware, however, that this executable is not standalone)
+The executable will be in `build/linux/x64/release/bundle/lemmur` (be aware, however, that this executable is not standalone)

 ### Windows